The Jordan Valley

 Matthew 1:18

-With the whole world focusing on Virgin Mary, we fail to recognize the works of Joseph.
+With the whole world focusing on the virgin Mary, we fail to recognize the works of Joseph.
 Joseph was brought up in a society where women caught in adultery were not tolerated and were stoned to death (Deuteronomy 22:23-24).
 He proved to be a Silent Hero in this situation.
 He decided on divorcing her privately instead of publicly disgracing her, which shows his humble nature.

-Unlike other people during this time, like Mary and Zechariah, Joseph showed immediate acceptance to God’s plan after the angel of the Lord came in his dream and revealed God’s plan.
-We don’t see him questioning God like Mary did (Luke 1:34) or run away from His plan like Jonah (Jonah 1:3).
+Unlike other people during this time, like Mary and Zechariah, Joseph showed immediate acceptance of God’s plan after the angel of the Lord came to him in a dream and revealed God’s plan.
+We don’t see him questioning God like Mary did (Luke 1:34) or running away from His plan like Jonah (Jonah 1:3).
+He readily took Mary home as his wife and took care of her and the unborn child.
+Though much has not been written about Joseph, what we can learn from his life is how God wants us to be willing and accept His plan in our lives.

 Reply